 GemeinKat is available to the public, on the internet, at www.moravianmusic.on.worldcat.org and is a WorldCat Discovery catalog, developed by OCLC, a nonprofit organization that provides services to thousands of libraries worldwide.
 The Moravian Music Foundation also partnered with Backstage Library Works to prepare records based on manuscripts from the Archives of the Moravian Church in Winston-Salem, NC and Bethlehem, PA.

 The most complete current online listing of our manuscript holdings dates from a 1942 catalog by Dr. Adelaide Fries done with the assistance of the Work Projects Administration.
 Although our holdings are listed in a different catalog arrangement today, this gives you an overview of many of our older holdings.

 Our current manuscript inventory is described in a series of Word documents on site at our facility.
 They are accessible either on our Reading Room computers or by scanning through a twenty-notebook printout.
 The manuscript holdings are cataloged in outline form according to subject matter and provenance.
 Below are two outlines showing the organization of those materials in two levels of detail: 1) a three-page description of the categories into which items are sorted; and 2) a thirteen-page inventory with subheadings which adds additional descriptive depth to the kinds of materials in each category.
 These inventories are for church materials largely before 1900, and are not a complete inventory of our personal correspondence collections, or other manuscripts.
-We will be adding other inventories for your assistance in the coming months.

 Photographs and Maps